Guilherme1Rocha/Disease_Propagation/README.md

 ## Overview

-This project analyzes the worst-case scenario of disease propagation in Portugal based on social interactions.
-Using data from the TugaNet social network, the program determines the maximum number of infection jumps possible in a directed graph representing interpersonal relationships.
+This project analyzes the worst-case scenario of disease propagation based on social interactions.
+The program determines the maximum number of infection jumps possible in a directed graph representing interpersonal relationships.

 ## Problem Statement